U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill - NewsBreak

 “There is absolutely NO compromise acceptable to ( Gun Owners of America) ,” the organization wrote in a statement.
 “These are our rights, and we shouldn’t surrender an inch of them to anyone.”

-The post U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill appeared first on New Jersey Monitor .
+The post U.S. Senate GOP leader McConnell ‘comfortable’ with framework for gun control bill appeared first on Arizona Mirror .